A review of various Linux distros running on the Asus 901 eeePC.

 I bought my Asus 901 eeePC from Amazon a few years ago — one of the few left in stock.
 Ever since then, I’ve been searching for the perfect Linux distro to suit my netbook needs.
 First and foremost, I wanted a netbook with solid state drives (SSDs), and the 901 is one of the last offerings from Asus to have SSDs.
 Evidently, the netbook was redefined overnight as a more medium sized laptop with physical hard drives and 100+ gigs of storage.
 I just wanted something compact and convenient for checking email, surfing the net, and doing small web design and development tasks when not at my desk.
 The Asus 901 eeePC, with it’s 12gb of SSD storage, fit the bill perfectly.

 Enter the Penguin

 Turns out finding the right netbook was the easiest part.
 Finding a suitable Linux distro that would be a good fit turned out to be more of a challenge.
-There are a lot of great Linux distros out there, and they all have some variant for running them on a netbook.
+There are a lot of great Linux distros out there, and they all have some variant making them a good Linux distro for netbooks.
 But it turns out each distro has a different idea of what a netbook interface should look like and how it the user should interact with it.
 This isn’t a bad thing because everyone is going to use their netbook in a different way.
 It just made it harder for me to find a Linux distro that would make my older netbook fast and usable.
 The most basic of the distros simply add a different netbook interface by including a few extra packages with their existing distro, while others try to reinvent the entire netbook interface into a social media hub for all your online social networking needs.
 My ideal netbook Linux distro is somewhere in between.
 So how did each of the Linux distros fare on my Asus 901 eeePC?
 Let’s find out…

 Ubuntu Netbook Remix